Deep South Center for Environmental Justice to offer free Environmental Career Worker Training

 Many communities in the Gulf Coast region face barriers to sustainable employment.
 In Louisiana alone, roughly 3.5% of the population is unemployed and approximately 19.6% are living in poverty.

-To help overcome these socioeconomic barriers, Dr. Beverly Wright, DSCEJ Executive Director and her longtime colleague Robert Bullard, Ph.D., of Texas Southern University, direct the Historically Black Colleges and Universities (HBCU) Consortium.
+To help overcome these socioeconomic barriers, Dr. Beverly Wright, DSCEJ Executive Director, and her longtime colleague Robert Bullard, Ph.D., of Texas Southern University, direct the Historically Black Colleges and Universities (HBCU) Consortium.
 The HBCU Consortium focuses on delivering pre-employment and life skills training to underserved and under-employed individuals.
-The consortium is one of several grantees funded by the NIEHS Environmental Career Worker Training Program (ECWTP), administered by the broader NIEHS Worker Training Program (WTP).
+The Consortium is one of several grantees funded by the NIEHS Environmental Career Worker Training Program (ECWTP), administered by the broader NIEHS Worker Training Program (WTP).

 The HBCU Consortium also equips trainees with the skills necessary to respond to climate-related disasters and public health emergencies.
 Over the years, many trainees have participated in cleanup and recovery activities following the Deepwater Horizon Gulf Oil Spill, Hurricane Katrina, Hurricane Harvey, and others.

-READ THE NIEHS ECWTP PROGRAM OVERVIEW
+For more information: READ THE NIEHS ECWTP PROGRAM OVERVIEW

 About the Deep South Center for Environmental Justice